Skip to product information

 I’d grown used to hiding my green eyes from them.
 They had something I’d always wanted to share with someone else: a connection.
 Happy for them though I was, lonely people yearn, and lonely Witches get up to no good; ask my ex-boyfriend.

-How do I get my books?
+How do I get my eBooks?

 • 🛒 Purchase the E-Books here